LeonardoZanotti/gitlab-auto-deploy/README.md

 # Creating a .gitlab-ci.yml file

 Like a docker-compose.yml file, in .gitlab-ci.yml we also need to say which image we will use, and the structure its iqual.

+The .gitlab-ci.yml file in this repo is more simple, so you can use it to deploy both the backend and frontend.

 Example of .gitlab-ci.yml to php:
 ```yml